CapSap/ecomm-app/README.md

     - Make sure your site is scoped to one category of products.
   - maybe have a detailed product page

+## Thoughts
+It was a little tricky to decided on the structure of the data in the database.
+The MVP requires variants for products and in the end I've opted for a very simple colour variance.
+In real life these varineces would cause different data to be reflected to the user.

 ## Screenshot
 https://raw.githubusercontent.com/CapSap/ecomm-app/master/Screenshot%202022-05-23%20at%2014-04-46%20Ecomm%20App.png